 Actually, he's completely made of snow.
 That's basically all he's got going for him.
 But luckily the definitions are close enough that they won't lead to any major disagreements or miscommunications.

 What We Think It Means: A person praying or high-fiving someone

 What It Really Means: A person with folded hands.
 "Two hands placed firmly together, meaning 'please' or 'thank you' in Japanese culture."

 Okay, we can work with that.

-Before this emoji secured a spot in my "frequently used" keyboard (which is where it's consistently lived for years now), I could never find it because I was always searching for it in the "animals" category, not the "food" category.
-Weirdly and rudely, Emojipedia also writes that it's also used "to describe small male genitals."
+Before this emoji secured a spot in our "frequently used" keyboard, we could never find it because we were always searching for it in the "animals" category, not the "food" category.
+Weirdly and rudely, Emojipedia also writes that it's used "to describe small male genitals."

 What We Think It Means: The two best friends that anyone could have who are tap-dancing